 The Scottish Castle Trail - A Wee Highland Coo Van Adventure

 One of Scotland's oldest tower houses - Drum Castle, with over 700 years of history.
 For centuries the seat of the chief of Clan Irvine.
-Explore the history with a tour of the castle, climb up the stairs of Drum Tower with 360 degree views of the surrounding landscape.
+Explore the history with a tour of the castle, and climb up the stairs of Drum Tower with 360-degree views of the surrounding landscape.
 Don't miss the historic rose garden with cultivars from the 17th through to the 20th century.
-Holly Fest is taking place this December, hear Christmas stories, enjoy mulled wine and much more!
+Holly Fest is taking place this December, hear Christmas stories, enjoy mulled wine, and much more!

 Drum Castle ©MDHarding

 Tour the medieval great hall, Victorian bedrooms and explore parts of Castle Fraser dating back to the 1450s.
 Home to the Fraser family for over 400 years, brimming with photographs and stories.
 Don't miss a stroll around the beautiful walled garden, will you be able to spot the carved wooden Dragon head?
 This month there are some incredible events celebrating Halloween with pumpkin decorating sessions and it's also the last month to see the Chimney Map.
 Painstakingly restored with some parts as small as a fly!

 Up on top of a stone cliff, Dunnottar Castle is one of awe.
 An unforgettable experience from the moment you catch a glimpse of the medieval fortress.
 With a history including the Jacobites, Royals and even where once a lion was kept!
 There are a number of stairs down before the climb up to the entrance.
 Worth the trek to see the views of the surrounding landscape and the rugged stone face below that formed more than 440 million years ago!
 Highly recommend visiting.